 This is going to take ten minutes or so.
 Your dumplings will take shape and stop looking doughy as they firm up a bit.

-Continue simmering your dumplings while you shred the chicken.
+Continue simmering your dumplings while you shred the cooked chicken.
 If you want to know an easy way to shred meat you can find that here.

-Drop your chicken into the dumplings and very gently stir that up.
+Drop your shredded chicken into the dumplings and very gently stir that up.
 I really just push it down a bit as I did with the dumplings.
 Just be gentle.

 - Store your chicken and dumplings in an airtight container in the fridge for up to five days.
 They’re even better the next day as the dumplings continue to soak up the broth.
 You can reheat the dish either on the stove or in the microwave.